Restore Damaged Teeth

 The Crown Placement Process

-If you’re having a lab-made crown, your dental impressions will be sent to our partner dental lab, where your crown will be made.
-You’ll be sent home with a temporary crown.
+Your dental impressions and images will be sent to our partner dental lab, where your crown will be made.
+In the meantime, you’ll be sent home with a temporary crown.
 Then, you’ll come back in 2-3 weeks when your crown arrives at our office and Dr. Duncan will bond it into place permanently.